Commando Delta

-The Commando Delta organizations were assassination teams under the control of the Organisation armée secrète (OAS) in Algeria during the early 1960s.
-The teams "interdicted" European neighborhoods by assassinating Muslims who entered.
-The Commandos Delta were organized by Roger Degueldre in 1961.
-The "Delta" signified Degueldre, a lieutenant who deserted from the French Foreign Legion in 1961.
+The Commando Delta were death squads of the Organisation armée secrète (OAS) active in French Algeria during the early 1960s.
+They "interdicted" European neighbourhoods by summarily executing any Muslims who entered.
+The Commando Delta were established by Roger Degueldre in 1961 during the final stages of the Algerian War; the word "Delta" signified Degueldre, a lieutenant who deserted from the French Foreign Legion in 1961.

-The Commandos Delta were also responsible for the assassination of persons considered "soft" or traitors to the cause of French Algeria.
-However, a certain number of killings were alleged to have been done by the Service de Documentation Extérieure et de Contre-Espionnage (SDECE) security forces to discredit the OAS, carried out by the Service d'Action Civique or the Red Hand.
-As a result, it is not possible to clearly define which actions were ascribable to the Commandos Delta in the chaotic situation of the time.
+Commando Delta units were also responsible for the assassination of people considered as traitors by the OAS.
+However, a certain number of killings were alleged to have been done by the Service de documentation extérieure et de contre-espionnage (SDECE) to discredit the OAS, with such allegations ascribing them to the Service d'Action Civique or the La Main Rouge.
+As a result, it is not possible to clearly define which actions were ascribable to the Commando Delta in the chaotic situation of the time.